OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 bench_ogr_batch.cpp (driver impl.)
 4.5
 bench_ogr_batch.cpp (base impl.)
 14.5
 bench_ogr_to_geopandas.py (driver impl.)
 11
 bench_ogr_to_geopandas.py (base impl.)
-20
+21
 ========================================  ============

-"driver impl." means that the specialized implementation of GetNextRecordBatch() is used.
+"driver impl." means that the specialized implementation of GetArrowStream() is used.
-"base impl." means that the generic implementation of GetNextRecordBatch(), using GetNextFeature() underneath, is used.
+"base impl." means that the generic implementation of GetArrowStream(), using GetNextFeature() underneath, is used.

 2. nz-building-outlines.parquet (GeoParquet, 436 MB)